Our extensive K2 base camp gear list includes everything you’ll need for this epic trek to the second-highest mountain on Earth

 Clothing

-- 1 x hiking boots (worn frequently prior to departure)
+- 1 x hiking boots (worn frequently before departure)

 - 1 x sock shoes (for river crossings and around camp)